Resisty/mtg-commander-records/README.md

 :----:|:-----------:
 <a name="frienemy">Frienemy</a> | Snatch your opponent from the jaws of defeat... then crush them.
 Win after saving an opponent.
 <a name="millionaire">Millionaire</a> | Win by milling all of your opponents at the same time, you jerk.
+<a name="to-the-traitor-the-spoils">To The Traitor, The Spoils</a> | Win with your opponent's alternate win condition.

 ## Mountain Achievements